 When I think about my intention for “Preserved Home,” it’s more than just being prepared with food, but also readiness for illness or injury.
-Yes, I have homemade chicken soup all canned up, Gatorade, bland crackers and the like stashed away for colds and other sicknesses, but until recently I didn’t have a solid first aid kit.
+Yes, I have homemade chicken soup all canned up, elderberry syrup and the like stashed away for colds and other sicknesses, but until recently I didn’t have a solid first aid kit.

 I decided to make a really nice first aid kit, where I could find everything in one place, instead of fumbling through my bathroom cabinet looking for supplies when something happens.
 I also wanted a kit I could take with me when we go on trips, or even day excursions to the lake.
 When three yellow jackets flew up my daughter’s shirt a couple years ago and stung her on a camping trip, I realized if our American Heritage Girl troop hadn’t been prepared, it would have been a very painful experience for her.
 The sting medication took the pain away immediately.
 That experience lit the spark for first aid readiness.
 I started out with a small kit, but decided to make a bigger one.